Study Says Owners of Energy-Efficient Homes Would Recommend Them to Friends

 Image

-“Historically, studies have focused on interest in green among buyers in the market or on trends as reported by industry professionals.
-While that’s certainly important information for all those in the industry, it doesn’t always get to the heart of what new buyers want to know, which is: ‘How satisfied are green homeowners with their decision?’,” said NAHB Energy and Green Building Subcommittee Co-Chair Matt Belcher.
+“Historically, studies have focused on interest among buyers in the market or on trends as reported by industry professionals.
+While that’s certainly important information for all those in the industry, it doesn’t always get to the heart of what new buyers want to know, which is: ‘How satisfied are efficiency homeowners with their decision?’” said NAHB's Matt Belcher.

 Key findings of the study revealed:

-• 94% would recommend a green home to a friend
+• 94% would recommend an efficient home to a friend

-• 90% were satisfied knowing they “did the right thing” in buying a green home
+• 90% were satisfied knowing they “did the right thing” in buying an efficient home

-• 71% believed green homes are of higher quality
+• 71% believed efficient homes are of higher quality

 • 55% believed the benefits outweighed the cost

-Homeowners also provided feedback on what influenced their decisions to purchase a green home, as well as the sustainable features they value most.
+Homeowners also provided feedback on what influenced their decisions to purchase an efficient home, as well as the sustainable features they value most.
 According to respondents, low utility bills, energy efficiency, and better insulation topped the list of aspects with which homeowners were most satisfied.